jdeanquin-dg/test-gh-pages/docs/contrib.md

 Follow [these steps](https://docs.github.com/en/get-started/quickstart/contributing-to-projects#cloning-a-fork) to produce a clone on your computer.

+## Local development setup

+Follow the instructions in the [Local Development Setup](/dev-setup/) page to setup your local development environment.

 ## Making and pushing changes

 On the local cloned repository, you can change the code and make the required changes in similar way as described [here](https://docs.github.com/en/get-started/quickstart/contributing-to-projects#making-and-pushing-changes).